IS A CASE EVER TOO “COLD”?

 Citing factual errors, an Illinois prosecutor successfully moves to free a convicted killer

-By Julius (Jay) Wachtel.
+For Police Issues by Julius (Jay) Wachtel.
 Two weeks ago, in an Illinois courtroom, DeKalb County State’s Attorney Richard Schmack implored Judge William Brady to do the right thing.

 Surprisingly, he wasn’t asking that someone be locked up.
 Precisely the contrary.
 Characterizing a conviction gained by the former D.A. as “a fraud on both the trial court and appellate court,” the area’s chief prosecutor moved for the unconditional release of Jack D. McCullough, 76, who was serving a life term for the December 1957 abduction and murder of seven-year old Maria Ridulph.